wavemotion-dave/SugarDS/readme.md

 Features :
 -----------------------
-* Loads .SNA and .DSK files up to 200K in length
 * Emulates CPC 464 (64K) and CPC 6128 (128K)
-* More - coming soon!
+* Loads .SNA and .DSK files up to 512K total length
+* Emulates CRTC Type 3 roughly - with provisions to handle split screen, rupture, smooth vertical scroll and a reasonable facsimile of smooth horizontal scroll
+* Save / Load state so you can pick up where you left off

 Copyright :
 -----------------------